TBleess/Website_New/pages/1_Population/age-gender-population-data.md

 #### United States

-- 2010 Census data are available through [American Factfinder (census.gov)](http://factfinder2.census.gov/faces/nav/jsf/pages/index.xhtml)
+- 2010 Census data are available through [data.census.gov](https://data.census.gov)
 - Estimates of age are available from the [U.S. Census Bureau](https://www.census.gov/topics/population/age-and-sex/data/tables.html)
 - Forecasts of age are available from the [U.S. Census Bureau](https://www.census.gov/programs-surveys/popproj.html) by 5 year and selected age groups 2000 to 2030